-- ✓ State which commands/questions/prompts have entered the generative AI technology that have given answers incorporated in the text/project/thesis. - ✓ Elaborate on how these answers have been used in the text/project/thesis.
+- State which generative Al-technology has been used. - Describe explicitly how generative AI-technology has been used. - State which commands/questions/prompts have entered the generative AI technology that have given answers incorporated in the text/project/thesis. - Elaborate on how these answers have been used in the text/project/thesis.